 - 10. The AFP will follow the general principles of Commonwealth Cost Recovery Guidelines where appropriate in the provision of policing services to the ACT Government.1 - 11.
-Payments to the AFP will be on a pro-rata monthly basis against the police appropriation.
+Payments to the AFP will be on a pro-rata monthly basis in accordance with the 2009-2010 Appropriation Payment Schedule for ACT Policing, except for the one-off Repairs and Maintenance funding which will be paid following request from the AFP with supporting documentation for reimbursement of expenditure for these works.